aceres/cas-fee-project2-af/README.md

 ## Installation for local use and development

-Note: Make sure that you are connected with Internet.
+:exclamation: Note: Make sure that you are connected with Internet.
 You also need [Git](https://git-scm.com/downloads) and [NodeJS](https://nodejs.org/en/download/) on your machine installed.

 ### Clone the repository from the GitHub